The Middle (Zedd, Maren Morris and Grey song): Vocal demos

 Demi Lovato, Camila Cabello, Anne-Marie, Carly Rae Jepsen, Tove Lo, Bishop Briggs, Bebe Rexha, Lauren Jauregui, Daya, Charli XCX, Elle King, Elley Duhé and Lennon Stella all recorded demos of the song before Morris' version was selected.

 Stefan Johnson, one-fifth of production team The Monsters and the Strangerz, stated that "it was a super long process."
 Jordan Johnson of the same team added: "We never lost the feeling for that song.
 Even a year later, I, as a creator hadn't gotten tired of it.
 It was special."

-The first iteration of the song (before Zedd and Grey were attached) was intended to be a single for Lovato, but she passed after deciding the song was "too pop" and opted to release "Sorry Not Sorry" instead.
+The first iteration of the song (before Zedd and Grey were attached) was intended to be a single for Lovato (who had released a song with the same name on her 2008 album Don't Forget), but she passed after deciding the song was "too pop" and opted to release "Sorry Not Sorry" instead.
 Once Zedd and Grey were brought on board, Cabello's version was selected but she pulled out two weeks prior to the song's release in order to focus on promoting "Havana".
 After Cabello backed out, Anne-Marie's version was chosen but she had to back out due to conflicts stemming from the release of "Friends".
-After plans to release Anne-Marie's version fell through, the production team discovered that Morris has recorded a version but that it was never reviewed when initially submitted for consideration.
+After plans to release Anne-Marie's version fell through, the production team discovered that Morris had recorded a version but that it was never reviewed when initially submitted for consideration.
 Once the production team heard Morris' version, it was selected for the final cut.

-Rexha's demo leaked online in 2018, Cabello's demo leaked in 2020 while Lovato's and XCX's demos leaked in 2021.
-Briggs' demo and Sarah Aarons' original demo have also leaked online.
+Rexha's demo leaked online in 2018, Cabello's demo leaked in 2020 while Lovato's, XCX's and Briggs' demos leaked in 2021.
+Sarah Aarons' original demo leaked online in 2022, including the demo of her second rendition have also leaked in 2023.
+Anne-Marie's full demo leaked online in 2023.